AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 You will write a widening algorithm with new variables to show the travel time to and from all planets.
 You will write a casting version without new variables to show the travel times.
 The one rule is that you must use the provided code and not change any provided data types.

-Take a screenshot of your completed code and the output it produced.

 ### Numbers Riddle Project